greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 We've set up a complex hierarchy, explore a bit, add some keys/value pairs, and see if you can get a sense of how Hiera behaves.
-What happens if you use a certname that doesn't have a corresponding yaml file?
+What happens if you use a hostname that doesn't have a corresponding YAML file?
 How about an environment that doesn't exist?
 What if you set up conflicting values?

 If this is starting to seem overwhelming, don't worry.
 Hierachies of more than a few levels are unusual in practice, so don't add complexity if you don't need it.
-Even this example is probably more complexity then most users will ever need.
+Even this example is probably more complexity than most users will ever need.

 ## Exercise 4